-- Lock: Make sure the stroller hinges lock together to hold the stroller closed.
+- Lock: Ensure the stroller hinges lock together to hold the stroller closed.

-Baby Trend is a company designing strollers for the active moms out there.
-Many have a one-hand fold design.
+Baby Trend has many strollers designed for active moms.
+These often have a one-hand fold design.

 - Levers or release buttons: Either pull up the two trigger-style levers at each side of the handle or squeeze together the release buttons in the center of the handle.